lancenacabuan/Shaliah/README.md

     our mind, so the Father spoke forth the Logos.
 They frequently merged the concept of Logos and Sophia (Wisdom).
-For example, **Irenaeus** spoke of the Son and Spirit as the "two hands" of God involved in creation–imagery suggesting God's own extensions (rather than separate gods).
-This is an attempt to articulate that when God created via Word/Wisdom, it was God's own self-expression, not something wholly separate–which is exactly the challenge Wisdom literature posed: how to interpret Wisdom's identity vis-à-vis God.
+For example, **Irenaeus** spoke of the Son and Spirit as the "two hands" of God involved in creation – imagery suggesting God's own extensions (rather than separate gods).
+This is an attempt to articulate that when God created via Word/Wisdom, it was God's own self-expression, not something wholly separate – which is exactly the challenge Wisdom literature posed: how to interpret Wisdom's identity vis-à-vis God.

 Given this widespread adoption of Wisdom/Logos categories to describe Jesus, early Christian theology can in fact be characterized as a form of **Wisdom Christology**.
-It answered questions like: *How can we say Jesus was "with God" before time?*–by seeing him as God's Wisdom/Word personified. *How do we explain his function in creation?*–he was the divine Wisdom through which creation was crafted, like Proverbs 8 suggests. *How does this maintain one God?*–by understanding Word/Wisdom as inherent to God's being (though here is where definitions varied, leading to either the subordination or co-equal views).
+It answered questions like: *How can we say Jesus was "with God" before time?* – by seeing him as God's Wisdom/Word personified. *How do we explain his function in creation?* – he was the divine Wisdom through which creation was crafted, like Proverbs 8 suggests. *How does this maintain one God?* – by understanding Word/Wisdom as inherent to God's being (though here is where definitions varied, leading to either the subordination or co-equal views).